 Barton has honed his legal skills alongside the best of the large and medium firms throughout Atlanta, resolving issues with local, national, and global reach.
 Barton began his law career practicing for the intellectual property group at Alston + Bird, a global law firm based in Atlanta.
-Afterward, Barton practiced with Swift Currie, a regional firm in Atlanta, focusing solely on business and insurance litigation and sharpened his litigation skills.
-Barton moved to Thrasher Liss & Smith (formerly Joyce Thrasher Kaiser & Liss) for over three years, where he developed a broad business law practice in both litigation and corporate matters.
-During this time, Barton also fought for the rights and privileges of individuals facing stress and inequities in the workplace.
-The absence of strong and affordable counsel to fight for these small businesses and individuals inspired Barton to create Barton Black Law, LLC and then join Patel Burkhalter Law Group.
+From there, Barton practiced with Swift Currie, a regional firm in Atlanta, focusing on business and insurance litigation.
+As part of his growth and evolution, Barton Black founded and managed his own firm, Barton Black Law, LLC, for several years until it merged with Patel Burkhalter.

 Barton received his law degree, with honors, from the Walter F. George School of Law at Mercer University in 2007.
 While in law school, he served on the Moot Court Board, the Student Bar Association, and was a finalist in the National Moot Court Competition.
 Barton received his bachelor’s degree in Industrial Engineering, with honors, from the Georgia Institute of Technology in 2000.

-When not practicing law, Barton enjoys spending time with his two young daughters, and his wife, Brin.
-Barton enjoys travel and continues to seek out more of the cultures in the world with Brin.
-Barton and his family are members of Northside United Methodist Church, where Barton is active in the men’s ministry.
-In addition, Barton and Brin support several non-profits that focus on improving the lives of Africans, including CARE for AIDS and the Small Voices Foundation.
+When not practicing law, Barton enjoys spending time with his two young daughters, Billie and Jess, and his wife, Brin, as well as his dogs, Murphy and Cooper.
+Barton loves golf and dreams of finding more time to play and work on his game.
+Barton and his family are active members of Northside United Methodist Church, and Barton and Brin support several non-profits that focus on improving the lives of Africans.